-Before there were any versions, or even visions, of Law and Order – there was In the Heat of the Night.
-Starring Carroll O’Connor as the police chief, and Howard Rollins as police detective Virgil Tibbs, plus who could forget Bubba?
+Before there were any versions, or even visions, of Law and Order, there was In the Heat of the Night.
+Starring Carroll O’Connor as police chief Bill Gillespie, and Howard Rollins as police detective Virgil Tibbs, Plus, who could forget Bubba?
 Did you know the theme music was composed by the great Quincy Jones?
-This critically acclaimed show was loosely spun off of the 1967 film and 1965 novel.
+This critically acclaimed show was loosely spun off of the 1967 film and 1965 novel of the same name.
 Every week we got to go back to our favorite small-town police department, and they tackled crime, but also tough issues like racism and domestic violence.
-Certainly why this show was on the air so long, from 1988 to 1995 to be exact.
+Certainly why this show was on the air for so long — from 1988 to 1995 to be exact.

 Today we’re checking back into the rough and tough city of Sparta, Mississippi.
-Not a real city, by the way – the production took place in Covington, Georgia so it did move a little slower than LA.
-Covington was already famous for filming the first 5 episodes of The Dukes of Hazzard.
+Not a real city, by the way — the production took place in Covington, Georgia, so it did move a little slower than LA.
+Covington was already famous for as the location for the first five episodes of The Dukes of Hazzard.
 The Covington Public Library was transformed into the Sparta Police Department and that’s where it all happened… Now let’s get to it.

 1. Carroll O’Connor (William Gillespie)

-He helped the show become so successful it even spawned a couple of spinoffs, Archie Bunker’s Place, and of course, The Jeffersons.
-We have a great Jefferson’s deep dive if you wanna ‘move on up’ after this.
-But some would say he was just as great in Heat of the Night.
+He helped the show become so successful it even (directly or indirectly) spawned no less than seven spin-offs: Maude (1972 to 1978), Good Times (1974 to 1979), The Jeffersons (1975 to 1984), Archie Bunker’s Place (1979 to 1983), Checking In (1984), Gloria (1982 to 1983) and 704 Hauser (1994).
+But some would say he was just as great on In Heat of the Night.
 And, his time on television didn’t stop after Chief Bill.
 He also was on Party of Five in the ’90s.
-His last role was in the 2000 Bonnie Hunt-directed romantic comedy, Return to Me before he sadly died the following year from a heart attack.
+His last role was in the 2000 Bonnie Hunt-directed romantic comedy Return to Me before he sadly died the following year from a heart attack.
 He was 76 years old.

 2. Howard Rollins (Virgil Tibbs)

-We first met Rollins in 1981, when he made his film debut in the film adaptation of Ragtime, where he was nominated for a Best Supporting Actor Oscar.
-Then in 1984 Rollins starred in the critically acclaimed film A Soldier’s Story, which directly led to his role as Virgil Tibbs.
-During the show’s run, Rollins struggled with addiction to drugs and alcohol.
-He was arrested four times for possession, and spent one month in jail for driving under the influence.
+We first met Rollins in 1981 when he made his movie debut in the film adaptation of Ragtime, where he was nominated for a Best Supporting Actor Oscar.
+Then, in 1984, Rollins starred in the critically acclaimed film A Soldier’s Story, which directly led to his role as Virgil Tibbs.
+During the show’s run, Rollins struggled with addiction to drugs and alcohol, finding himself arrested four times for possession, and spening one month in jail for driving under the influence.
 Due to his ongoing personal and legal issues, he was dismissed from the series at the end of Season 6, but after attending rehab and attaining sobriety, he did return for guest appearances.
 In 1996, Rollins died at just 46 years old from complications of HIV.
 He had been diagnosed just six weeks prior.
 In 2006, a wax model of Rollins was unveiled at the Senator Theatre in his hometown of Baltimore.

 3. Anne-Marie Johnson (Althea Tibbs)

 Althea Tibbs is Virgil’s wife and is also a teacher and counselor.
-Anne-Marie graduated from UCLA with a degree in theater began acting in 1973, but didn’t really start gaining notice until 1984 with her role as Lynn Williams on Hill Street Blues.
-But most people remember her as Nadine on every episode of the spinoff, What’s Happening Now!!.
-This led straight into her Althea Tibbs, after which we saw her again in Season 5 of the sketch comedy show, In Living Color in 1993.
+Anne-Marie graduated from UCLA with a degree in theater and began acting in 1973, but didn’t really start gaining notice until 1984 with her role as Lynn Williams on Hill Street Blues.
+Most people remember her as Nadine on every episode of the spinoff, What’s Happening Now!!.
+This led straight into her part as Althea Tibbs, after which we saw her again in Season 5 of the sketch comedy show In Living Color in 1993.

 4. David Hart (Parker Williams)